r-lib/httr2/tests/testthat/_snaps/req-url.md

       req %>% req_url_query(a = I(1))
     Condition
       Error in `req_url_query()`:
       !
-Escaped query value must be a single string, not the number 1.
+Escaped query value `a` must be a single string, not the number 1.
     Code
       req %>% req_url_query(a = 1:2)
     Condition